On-demand

 Frequently asked questions

-All sorts!
-We welcome people who want to know more about how to support the wellbeing of elected leaders.
-We will particularly focus on local government in Australia and how to support local government councillors.
+We welcome people who want to know more about how to support the wellbeing of elected leaders, particularly local councillors in Australia.
+The Summit content is ideal for current and former councillors, council staff and those working in the political leadership space.

 What happens once I register?

-You will be prompted to create an account in our e-learning platform when you enroll in the Summit.
-You will need to verify your account by responding to the verification email sent to the email address you provided when enrolling (check your junk mail!).
+If you are new to our portal, when you register you will need to verify your account by responding to the verification email sent to the email address you provided when enrolling (check your junk mail!).

 Who we are and why we care

-At Locale Learning, we believe in humanising the political experience and supporting local elected leaders to reach their leadership potential.
+At Locale Learning, we believe in humanising the political experience and supporting locally elected leaders to reach their leadership potential.

 We are an Australian-based non-partisan political leadership accelerator working with local government councillors.
 Our mission is to build the capacity of impactful leaders for the communities they serve.